OLC-Bioinformatics/olc_genomics_portal/README.md

 - clone this repository
 - have docker-compose installed and working on your system
 - have an azure storage and azure batch account
+- have a sentry.io account and django dsn set up (see https://docs.sentry.io/platforms/python/django/ - this lets you get emails/notifications whenever things go wrong!)

 ## Setup